cscart/docs/api/index.rst

 Response
 """"""""

-Nothing response, independently on the success of the operation.
+Nothing in response, independently on the success of the operation.